Mary Hancock McLean: End of career

 McLean broke her wrist in 1928, forcing her to end her surgical career.
 However, she continued to work in her private practice in obstetrics and gynecology until a few months before her death.
 She never married but lived with her sister at 4339 Delmar Boulevard.
 At this location, she also maintained a medical office from 1914 until her death.
-Dr. Mary Hancock McLean passed away on May 17, 1930, in St. Louis.
+McLean died on May 17, 1930, aged 69, in St. Louis.

 Legacy

-Dr. Mary Hancock McLean was considered a pioneer in St. Louis public health.
+McLean was considered a pioneer in St. Louis public health.
 Her commitment to providing for the health needs of working women is evident from her private practice in obstetrics and gynecology and creation of the Evening Dispensary for Women, Emmaus Home for Girls, and a free evening clinic.
 Her passion for social change and religious conviction motivated her to travel to China and Japan to continue her missionary work in that region and inspired others to do the same, such as her protégée, Bertha van Hoosen, who traveled from Canton to Peking and conducted medical operations along the way.

 In addition, McLean made tremendous strides for women in the medical profession.
 She was the first woman to hold a position in the St. Louis city hospitals and the first female practitioner admitted to the St. Louis Medical Society.
 She used her influence in aiding young women, both American and Asian, in their medical careers as well.

-Through her dedication to the medical field, including both her humanitarian work in Missouri and missionary work in Asia, Dr. Mary Hancock McLean's legacy remains.